 Hello!
-My name is Jill Savolt, and I am a practicing Registered Dental Hygienist and Orofacial Myologist.
+My name is Jill Savolt, and I am a Certified Orofacial Myologist.
 I have over 20 years of dental experience, hold licenses in California and this GREAT state of Texas, and have owned and operated my own private practice since 2014.

 Reflective Smiles was created out of necessity.
 I wanted a place where people could easily go and learn about simple dental health, products, and therapies of benefit to them.
 Since oral health promotion and Myofunctional Therapy are two areas I am very passionate about.
 It brings me joy to be able to educate, teach, and coach others on how to prevent dental disease and provide therapy to those in need.

 To date I have looked in, worked on and assessed over 25,000 mouths.
 I am always learning something new.
 I continue to take hands on courses, seminars, and learn new ideas and information pertaining to airway, breathing, TMJ dysfunctions, breathing sleep disorders, neuromuscular dentistry, cranial nerves, fascia, whole body health, nutrition, and of course, orofacial myology.

 What makes me qualified?